 In addition, the master servicer, the special servicer and any sub-servicer of the Mortgages, or one or more of their respective affiliates, may have originated some of the Mortgages.
-As a result, the master servicer, the special servicer or any sub-servicer of the Mortgages may have interests with respect to such Mortgages, such as relationships with the borrowers or the sponsors of the borrowers, that differ from, and may conflict with, your interests as a Holder of WI Certificates.
+As a result, the master servicer, the special servicer or any sub-servicer of the Mortgages may have interests with respect to such Mortgages, such as relationships with the borrowers or the borrower sponsors, that differ from, and may conflict with, your interests as a Holder of WI Certificates.

-The Pooling and Servicing Agreement will provide that in certain circumstances the Approved Directing Certificateholder (if any) may, at its own expense, request that the directing certificateholder servicing consultant for the FREMF Trust (the "Directing Certificateholder Servicing Consultant") (which may be the special servicer of the Mortgages) prepare and deliver a recommendation relating to a requested waiver of a "due-on-sale" or "due-on-encumbrance" clause or, with respect to non-specially serviced mortgage loans, a requested consent to certain major decisions affecting the Mortgages or related mortgaged real properties.
+The Pooling and Servicing Agreement will provide that in certain circumstances the Approved Directing Certificateholder (if any) may, at its own expense, request that the directing certificateholder servicing consultant for the FREMF Trust (the "Directing Certificateholder Servicing Consultant") (which may be the special servicer of the Mortgages) prepare and deliver a recommendation relating to a requested waiver of a "due-on-sale" or "due-on-encumbrance" clause or, with respect to non-specially serviced mortgage loans, a requested consent to certain major decisions affecting the Mortgages or the related mortgaged real properties.
 In making a recommendation in response to such a request, the Directing Certificateholder Servicing Consultant will not be subject to the Servicing Standard and will have no duty or liability to any WI Certificate Holder.
-In addition, the Directing Certificateholder in connection with such matters as to which it is making a recommendation.
+In addition, the Directing Certificateholder Servicing Consultant may have arranged to be compensated by the Approved Directing Certificateholder in connection with such matters as to which it is making a recommendation.
 Therefore, its interests may conflict with the interests of WI Certificate Holders.